Nick0915/hitomezashi/README.md

 ![example image](./res/example.png)

 # Usage:
+!IMPORTANT!: If you are using a Windows computer, type "py" instead of "python3".
+If you are still experiencing an issue with running the file, try completely removing the first line of `hitomezashi_master.py`.
 Info about how to use the program can be found by running the following: `python3 hitomezashi_master.py help`

 # Sample inputs (that you should definitely try):